dojo/docs/dijit/index.rst

 =====================================

 For most of the dijit widgets, you can provide a ``refNode`` which is a placeholder to position your node.
-Beware that any attribute set on it (form action, input value, `etc`.) won't be taken into account.
+Beware that any attribute set on it (form action, input value, etc.) won't be taken into account.
 If you want to degrade nicely and have a non-JS compatible version of your site and avoid duplicating attributes on controls and on instantiation, you should use ``dojo.parser``: